An introduction to Locksmith

 - Keys allow you to specify the exact conditions that give your customers access to the locked resource.

-- Check out the full list of keys in the dropdown menu on the lock page.
+- Check out the full list of keys in the dropdown menu on a lock page.

 - You can also create your own custom keys with Liquid.
 Create a custom key by choosing custom Liquid from the keys menu.